hash-walker/blog/content/en/posts/iac/index.md

 We will organize our Terraform configuration into modular files.
 This is a best practice that keeps our code clean and manageable.

-Create a directory for your project (e.g., `cs423-assignment-4`) and let's start creating files one by one.
+Create a directory for your project (e.g., `terraform-practice`) and let's start creating files one by one.

 ## Step 1: Providers (providers.tf)